Project-HINATA/segatools-banafix/doc/chunihook.md

 1. In the `[dns]` section, set `default=` to your computer's hostname or LAN IP.
 Do not put `127.0.0.1` here, the game specifically checks for and rejects loopback addresses.
 This setting controls the address of the network services server
-1. Right click `start.bat` in `app/bin` and run it as Administrator.
+1. Right click `launch.bat` in `app/bin` and run it as Administrator.
 I think you need to run it as admin at least once, but once you have done that you can run the game as a regular user
 1. A sequence of several start-up screens will be displayed.
 You should also see a bunch of debug output in a command line window; if you're seeing hex dumps here then that's a good sign.
 There